5 Tips for a Healthy Cat

 Do regular check up on your kitties’ teeth to make sure they are in good health.
 A healthy cat’s gums should be nice and pink and their teeth, of course – white.
 If the teeth are brown or yellow, you can give your kitty some dental cat treats to break down the plaque build up.

 You can also give the teeth a clean using special cat toothpaste and use either a special cat toothbrush or a baby’s toothbrush.
 Of course, this all depends on whether they let you!
 Start when they are young if you can.
-If not, then a trip to the vet for a good too
+If not, then a trip to the vet for a good tooth cleaning is in order.

-Perhaps one of the most important cat health tips is to provide healthy cat food.
+Perhaps one of the most important cat health tips on the list of 5 tips for a healthy cat is to provide goog quality cat food.
 While many cats do enjoy the crunch of kibble, feeding only dry food isn’t the best option.
 Kibble is high in carbohydrates which can lead to all sorts of health issues such as diabetes, obesity and kidney problems.

 Cats are true carnivores and to stay a healthy cat they need more quality protein than other animals.
 In the wild, cats would be munching on moisture-rich meat so replicating this as much as possible with quality canned foods is ideal and will also help maintain a healthy cat weight.